You are natively born to the mountain and self-directed toward the distance.

 Below Jingmai Mountain, construction is underway for the world's first 10,000-ton smart tea cellar, the Tea Horse Ancient Cellar; outside the mountain, one ecological tea garden after another is flourishing with vitality.

-To comprehensively assist Yunnan in strengthening its trillion-yuan industry and continuously growing the tea industry as its top pillar industry, in recent years, Pu'er City has pioneered ecological tea garden transformations nationwide.
+To comprehensively assist Yunnan in strengthening its trillion-yuan Cloud tea industry and continuously growing the tea industry as its top pillar industry, in recent years, Pu'er City has pioneered ecological tea garden transformations nationwide.
 By transforming tea gardens into tea forests and green into organic, the city has accelerated the construction of green and standardized primary processing factories, significantly improving the quality of Pu'er tea.
 Since 2010, over 1.36 million mu of tea gardens in the city have undergone ecological management.
 To date, the number of companies, areas, and certificates certified as organic ranks first among prefecture-level cities in China.
 The green development path of Pu'er tea is becoming increasingly broad and firmly established.

 Today's Jingmai Mountain has become a “green development manual” and a “roadmap for rural revitalization,” attracting countless young entrepreneurs.
 Traditional ancient villages have become “places where dreams begin.”

 Zhaya, the owner of a homestay in Wengji Ancient Village, also runs a tea business.
 Another identity he holds is as the founder of the “Dingdang Band” on Jingmai Mountain, a singer of the great mountains and a disseminator of Bulang ethnic culture.
-In 2013, Zhaya and his wife Efang renovated their family home, named it “Yuejian,” and provided tea drinking and accommodation services to tourists.
+In 2013, Zhaya and his wife Efang renovated their family home, named it “Yuejian,” and provided Tea drinking and accommodation services to tourists.
 “Thinking of that place, verdant hills, blooming mountain flowers, clear springs flowing…” As night falls, melodic singing echoes through the village, marking another busy day